learn-co-curriculum/phase-0-pac-3-what-is-a-test-lab/README.md

 This error makes sense because we have the `name` variable set equal to "Joe" in our `index.js` file.
 Let's change that line of code to set `name` equal to "Susan" instead.
-Run the tests again by typing `learn test` in the terminal's command line, and you should see that we are now passing 2 of the 3 tests!
+Run the tests again by typing `npm test` in the terminal's command line, and you should see that we are now passing 2 of the 3 tests!

 ```txt